cboulay/BCPyOgreRenderer/README.md

 Therefore, this uses [pre-built python-ogre](http://sourceforge.net/projects/python-ogre/files/Latest/1.6.4%20SnapShot/Python-Ogre-Core-1.6.4-r1017-py263.7z/download) compatible with Python 2.6.
 [Install instructions](http://www.cse.unr.edu/~sushil/class/381/ware/pythonOgreWin7Install.pdf).

+You will have to edit your plugins.cfg and resources.cfg file so they point to where your resources are stored.

 ## Virtual Hand

 One reason for using a 3D engine is that I would like to use BCPy2000 to